Backblaze/b2-sdk-python/CONTRIBUTING.md

 With the above setting, session `test` will run on Python 3.7 and 3.8, and all other sessions on Python 3.8.

 Given Python interpreters should be installed in the operating system or via [pyenv](https://github.com/pyenv/pyenv).

+## Managing dependencies

+We use [pdm](https://pdm-project.org/) for managing dependencies and developing locally.
+If you want to change any of the project requirements (or requirement bounds) in `pyproject.toml`, make sure that `pdm.lock` file reflects those changes by using `pdm add`, `pdm update` or other commands - see [documentation](https://pdm-project.org/latest/).
+You can verify that lock file is up to date by running the linter.

 ## Linting